oleg-alexandrov/PolyView/Readme.md

 * -geo[metry] `width`x`height`	The window size in pixels (for example, 800x800)
 * -bg | -backgroundColor `color`	Color of the background (the default is black)
 * -c | -color `color`	All polygons after this option will show up in the given color (the default is to use the colors specified in the polygon files).
-* -nc | -noColorOverride All polygons after this option will show up in the color specified in the file.
+* -nc | -noColorOverride All polygons after this option will show up in the colors specified in the file.
 * -fs | -fontSize `integer`	The text font size in pixels
 * -lw | -lineWidth `integer`	All polygons after this option will show up with given line width
 * -p | -points	All polygons after this option will show up as vertices rather than edges (a subsequent -p option undoes this behavior)